Zack Moss: 5 things to know about the 2020 NFL draft prospect

 Zack Moss is a running back who is looking to make the jump from college to the pros.

-The NFL hopeful spent four years at Utah and is regarded as one of the better running back prospects in the 2020 NFL draft.
+The NFL hopeful spent four years at Utah and is regarded as one of the better running back prospects in the 2020 NFL Draft.
 Coming out of Hallandale High School in Florida, Moss had 1,098 rushing yards with 17 touchdowns as a senior.
 He was named the running back MVP at the Rivals Camp Series in Miami.

 Here are five other things to know about Moss.